Emil Berliner Studios: History

 1989 saw the first application of digital mixing desks and from 1994 recordings were made on modified multitrack machines with a bit depth of 24 bits.
 In 1996 the recording center moved into the newly built Emil-Berliner-Haus in Hannover-Langenhagen and in the following year the studios changed their name to "PolyGram Recording Services".
 The recording studio then expanded with further PolyGram classic labels and third party clients.
 Following another ownership adjustment, the name was changed to Universal Recording Services in 1999.
 In 2000 the recording, audio engineering, tape mastering and tape archiving departments were transferred into a new division of Deutsche Grammophon, Emil Berliner Studios GmbH.
 It was during this period the Emil Berliner Studios developed the ambient surround imaging technique.

 In May 2008, a management buyout of the recording department resulted in separation from Deutsche Grammophon and the foundation of EBS Productions GmbH & Co.
 KG.
 The recordings and studio work now took place under the name of Emil Berliner Studios as an independent studio.
-In 2010 Emil Berliner Studios moved to Berlin, to their new and current studios in Köthener Strasse 38, the same building as the Hansa sound studio and the Meistersaal are located.
+In 2010 Emil Berliner Studios moved to Berlin, to their new and current studios in Köthener Strasse 38, the same building as Hansa Studios and the Meistersaal are located.
 Here in Berlin, artists such as Anna Netrebko, Plácido Domingo, Rolando Villazón, Lang Lang and Anne-Sophie Mutter have been produced.

 The new studios have since expanded to recording jazz, rock and film music.
 One particularly special feature is the reintroduction of pure analogue direct to disc recordings.

 Facilities

-The Emil Berliner Studios have three digital control rooms covering ca. 450m², an analogue suit with a Neumann VMS 80 cutting machine for vinyl cutting, a 100m² recording room and storage space for the on location mobile recording equipment.
+The Emil Berliner Studios have three digital control rooms covering ca. 450 m2, an analogue suit with a Neumann VMS 80 cutting machine for vinyl cutting, a 100 m2 recording room and storage space for the on location mobile recording equipment.
 All of the control rooms also have digital and analogue connections to the Meistersaal.